 I am a fan of the weird.
 Creepy stories, true life crime, and everything in between.
-Every Wednesday, I will feature the weird things that capture my interest.
-For this first Weird Wednesday post, I will start with a story that took place almost in my own backyard.
+For today’s post, I will tell you about a strange story that took place almost in my own backyard.

 In May of 2017, an 82 year old man named Bernard “Bernie” Lazar Hoffman died in a Federal Prison Hospital in North Carolina.